zowe/community/Education/Zowe101ApiUsers/readme.md

 - The API Catalog showing the list of available APIs including their documentation and the possibility to test their usage
 - The Caching Service used for High Availability deployments
+- Why you should use the API Mediation Layer?

 After this chapter the student should be able to answer: